Rainer Werner Fassbinder: Mother Küsters Goes to Heaven (1975)

-In Mother Küsters Goes to Heaven (Mutter Küsters Fahrt zum Himmel), a melodrama, Emma Küsters becomes the center of media and political attention after her husband, a factory worker, killed his supervisor or his supervisor's son and then himself when lay offs were announced.
+In Mother Küsters' Trip to Heaven (Mutter Küsters Fahrt zum Himmel), a melodrama, Emma Küsters becomes the center of media and political attention after her husband, a factory worker, killed his supervisor or his supervisor's son and then himself when lay offs were announced.
 The film drew on both Sirk's melodramas and Weimar-era workers' films, connecting the genres to tell a political coming-of-age story about Mother Küsters, who seeks to understand what led to her husband's actions and how to respond.
 The film is very critical of the era's politics and media, as the people to whom Emma Küsters turns all exploit her and her experience.
 The media, communists, anarchists and even her own family members all take advantage of Mother Küsters's tragedy to advance their own agendas.

 Fear of Fear (1975)

 Made for German television, Fear of Fear (Angst vor der Angst) is a psychological drama about a middle-class housewife, locked into a dull life with a distracted husband, two small children, and openly hostile in-laws.
 She becomes addicted to valium and alcohol overwhelmed by an irrational anxiety and fear of her inexorable descent into madness.

-Fear of Fear is similar in theme to Martha, which also portrays the effect of a dysfunctional marriage in an oppressed housewife, the central role was again played by Margit Carstensen.
+Fear of Fear is similar in theme to Martha, which also portrays the effect of a dysfunctional marriage on an oppressed housewife.
+The central role was again played by Margit Carstensen.

 I Only Want You to Love Me (1976)

-I Only Want You To Love Me (Ich will doch nur, daß ihr mich liebt, 1976) tells the story of Peter, a construction worker in jail for manslaughter.
+I Only Want You to Love Me (Ich will doch nur, daß ihr mich liebt, 1976) tells the story of Peter, a construction worker in jail for manslaughter.
 His life is recounted in a series of flashbacks.
 A hard working man, Peter spends his spare time building a house for his cold unloving parents.
 He marries and finds a job in another city, but in his desperate yearning for affection he tries to buy the love of those around him with expensive gifts which soon makes him fall into a spiral of debt.
 When he sees his own unrequited love for his parents reflected during an argument in a bar, he kills a man who serves as a proxy for his father.

 The film was made for television and shot during a pause while making Satan's Brew.
 Based on a true account taken from For Life, a book of interviews edited by Klaus Antes and Christiane Erhardt, it was Fassbinder's personal reflections on childhood and adolescence.